Education and Training Benefits for Veterans

 VETERANS SUPPORT and SERVICES

 Vanguard University has a primary mission to consistently engage our student Veterans in the pursuit of academic and personal success, including spouses and dependents.
 Our Veterans are engaged in activities both on and off campus.
 With over 30 degrees and certificates through our Graduate, Undergraduate, and Professional Studies programs, we have a place for you as a student Veteran.
 Our student Veterans are currently enrolled across all three programs, with priority registration offered.
 Our Professional Studies program has four majors consisting of 5 and 8-week cohorts which allow many of our Veterans to keep full time employment while attending class one night a week.
-Vanguard University believes in building relationships immediately with our student Veterans.
-We have a dedicated Veterans Courtyard of Honor that shows Vanguard’s commitment to respecting and honoring your service to our Nation.
-Now we want to continue this honor by learning your story, while listening to your aspirations for your education and life after graduation.
+Vanguard University has a dedicated Veterans Courtyard of Honor that shows Vanguard’s commitment to respecting and honoring your service to our Nation.
+The Veterans Club, run by student Veterans, focuses on hosting social programs in order to build a strong network for student Veterans.
+We want to continue this honor by learning your story, while listening to your aspirations for your education and life after graduation.
 For more information, contact the School Certifying Official.

 Military Spouse Programs